sayar/send-to-redmine/README.md

 This is incredibly useful to quickly create issues for a web app in development.
 Currently, the extension has only been developed for Chrome but a Firefox plugin is coming soon!

-Redmine 1.3+ Compatible.
+Redmine 1.3+ compatible.

 This extension was developed by [Rami Sayar](http://ramisayar.com).

 License
 -------
 The source code is licensed under the MIT License.
-Freel free to contribute!
+Feel free to fork and send pull requests.
+Contributions are welcome!